-A qualified OEM representative will inspect the new crane and ensure that it complies with OEM standards.
-Meanwhile, a qualified person will check the modified, altered, reinstalled, or repaired crane.
+Qualified OEM representatives inspect the new crane and ensure that it complies with OEM standards.
+Meanwhile, a qualified person (but not always an OEM representative) should check modified, altered, reinstalled, or repaired cranes.

-It is a combination of operational and visual checkups done on a daily or monthly basis.
-Its frequency depends on environmental, service, and application factors, as identified by the compliance officer.
+Frequent inspections are a combination of operational and visual checkups, done on a daily or monthly basis.
+Their frequency depends on environmental, service, and application factors, which are identified by compliance officers.

-Construction is a hazardous industry.
-The risks increase even more when safety measures are taken for granted.
-Having a hoist inspection policy in place can mitigate the risks, maximize productivity, and ensure compliance with the law.
+Construction is a hazardous industry, and even more so when safety measures are taken for granted.
+Having a hoist inspection policy in place mitigates risks, maximizes productivity, and ensures legal compliance.

 Always conduct pre-use check ups

-Different external factors can cause changes in the hoist’s condition since the last inspection.
-Therefore, a pre-use review is necessary to identify any problems before they become serious problems.
+Different external factors can cause changes in the hoist’s condition between inspections.
+So a pre-use review is a good way to identify any problems before they escalate.

-- Visually check all load chains for severe damage that can become a hazard
+- Visual checks of all load chains for severe damage

-- Ensure that the load is within the load limit indicated on the warning label
+- Ensuring that the load is within the load limit indicated on the warning label

-- Inspect if all motions are smooth and regular, without any vibration, unusual noise, binding, or other irregularity
+- Inspecting the motion of hoists to make sure it’s smooth and regular, without any vibration, unusual noise, binding, or other irregularity

 Follow scheduled inspections

-OSHA requires hoists and cranes to undergo at least one inspection yearly at a minimum.
-But as mentioned above, pre-use, daily, weekly, and monthly checkups are necessary for safety.
-No matter what the intervals for inspections are, it is essential to follow them.
+OSHA requires hoists and cranes to undergo at least one inspection per year.
+But as mentioned, pre-use, daily, weekly, and monthly checkups are necessary safety measures.
+No matter what your inspection schedule is, it’s vital that you stick to it.